 Additional costs depend on the state and municipality where the property transaction is taking place and can include services like title searches, surveys and notary fees.
 The mortgage process involves lot of details, and closing costs are an important consideration.
 As a purchaser, you should always feel comfortable asking for an explanation of what you’re paying for…so you can feel good about your new home.

-Cinfed simplifies closing costs associated with mortgage loans by offering a flat fee.
+Cinfed simplifies closing costs associated with mortgage loans by offering a flat fee of $499.
 See additional details here.